Application Development Kit (ADK)

 Close the installer generation at this point.
 The output files will remain in the output directory.

-Click here to change the license based on which the new license should be created.
+Click here to select the license on which the new license will be based.
 A file dialog opens.
-The default license is your own developer license.
+By default, your developer license is used.

 Info